 2. Increased endurance

-Joints, ligaments, tendons, and muscle fibres must be prepared for impact and withstand hours of pressure.
+Joints, ligaments, tendons, and muscle fibres must be prepared to withstand impact and endure hours of pressure.
+Sports remedial massage therapy provides your body with a strong foundation for movement, reducing the risk of injury.

 3. Faster recovery from sports injuries

-In 20 years of competitive sports, I have had my share of injuries, and it was not until my first sports massage session that I noticed my old sports injuries starting to back up and new ones healing faster.
-With sports massage, I keep injuries in check and slowly build my body to function faster, stronger, and more intelligently.
+In 20 years of competitive sports, I have had my share of injuries.
+It wasn’t until my first sports massage session that I noticed my old sports injuries starting to heal faster, as well as new ones.

 4. Recovery from training sessions

-Our bodies require rest to recover.
-Resting means relaxing the body and allowing it to heal.
-However, if our bodies are tensed and tight, recovery will be much slower.
 So, one of the many benefits of sports massage therapy (reducing stress) is that it releases tension and pressure around the body, muscles, joints, tendons, and ligaments.
-Everywhere, we need to recover for the next session.
+We need to recover everywhere for the next session.

 5. Benefits of sports massage for better sleep

-In my opinion, this is an essential and often overlooked element: sleep, but how many of us have a good sleep to wake up refreshed and ready to start the day immediately?
-Not many.
-Sleeping is the only time when our bodies naturally heal.
 Sports massage gave me just this.
-With a more relaxed body, my mind could relax as well; I could let go of physical and mental stress and give my body the chance to heal.
+With a more relaxed body, my mind could also relax, allowing me to let go of physical and mental stress and give my body the chance to heal.
 I sleep better and wake up with more energy, ready to start my day.

 A complete athlete is not the one who trains hard all the time, pushing herself until her body breaks down.
 A complete athlete acknowledges, manages, and uses her body most efficiently.
 A top athlete Trains Hard but also Trains Smart.

-London health coach striving for athletic perfection.
+London health coach striving for athletic perfection

 Everyone has specific motivation triggers.
 I have always strived for perfection.
 Knowing I will never reach it, not even knowing what perfection is, makes me push harder and harder.
 Sometimes, I go too far, and my body “shouts” at “e—for “, ex “simple,” weakened immune system or an injury.
-Then, I knew that I had gone a little bit too far.
-But it’s all a little curve; we all go through it.
-So, I want now to give you an idea of my schedule.

 - Earthing